CrockPot Potato Soup is very easy to prep and your whole family will love it. A creamy potato base is flavored with onion, bacon and cheese.

 Reheating Potato Soup

-Microwave soup until hot stirring every 30-40 seconds.
+Reheat the soup over medium heat until hot (do not boil) or in the microwave.
 Top with extra cheese, bacon crumbles, a sprinkle of chili flakes… yum!

 Oven Pour soup into a casserole dish (who knew?), add cheese as topping, and bake in the oven at 350°F for 20 to 30 minutes.
 Top with croutons and dinner is served!